msp-strath/cs208-logic/pages/index.md

 8. [Proof rules for Predicate Logic](pred-logic-rules.html).
 Natural deduction rules for “for all” and “exists” allow us to construct proofs of Predicate Logic formulas.

 9. [Predicate Logic Semantics](pred-logic-semantics.html).
 A break from proof for a bit to consider what Predicate Logic formulas are talking about.
-It is not just about true/false anymore, but about relationships between individuals.
+It is not just about true and false anymore, but about relationships between individuals.

 10. [Equality](equality.html).
 How do we prove that one thing is equal to another thing?
 And what can we prove if we know that one thing is equal to another thing?